-to date, and will select and review approximately 10 files each (if available) of: • Students who have been restrained • Students who have restraints included in their IEPs hai irperson answers the following questions: Does the LEA have a current PBS Policy?YesNo b.
+Chairperson will review the RISC system report of restraints by this LEA for the prior school year and current school ye year to date, and will select and review approximately 10 files each (if available) of: Students who have been restrained Students who have restraints included in their IEPs Chairperson will answer the following questions: a.
+Does the LEA have a current PBS Policy?YesNo b.
 Do students' IEPs that permit the use of restraints explain how restraints will be used only with PBS and with the teaching of socially acceptable behavior?
 YesNoNA c.
 Are personnel authorized and trained in the use of restraints?
 YesNoNA d.
 Is there evidence in students' IEPs of a plan for eliminating the use of restraints?
 YesNoNA e.
 Are prone restraints prohibited and never used?YesNoNA f.
 If a student was restrained, was the parent notified and a meeting convened within 10 school days (or a written waiver provided by the parents)?
 YesNoNA g.
 Did the LEA complete an updated FBA and Behavior Plan for any student for whom the LEA reported a crime?
-YesNoNA irperson will review the LEA's PBS Policy and indicate whether the following required components are included: h.
-Positive techniques for the development, change, and maintenance of behaviors shall be the least intrusive necessary. i.
-Restraints to control acute or episodic aggressive or self-injurious behavior may be used only when the student is acting in a manner as to be a clear and present danger to himself, to other students, or to employees, and only when less restrictive measures and techniques have proven to be or are less effective.
+YesNoNA Chairperson will review the LEA's PBS Policy and indicate whether the following required components are included: Positive techniques for the development, change, and maintenance of behaviors shall be the least intru- sive necessary. i.
+Restraints to control acute or episodic aggressive or self-injurious behavior may be used only when the student is acting in a manner as to be a clear and present danger to himself, to other students, or to employees, and only when less restrictive measures and techniques have proven to be or are less effective. continued